-It is recommended the burner be annually inspected by a qualified service technician.
+It is recommended that the burner be inspected annually by a qualified service technician.

 Shock Hazard - Removing the front cover panel exposes you to live electricity.
 Electric shock will cause death or serious personal injury.

 Remove 4 screws and the unit cover panel.